-If you are concerned about a child's welfare, please record your concern, and any observations or conversation heard, and report to one of the CPLOs as soon as possible on your return to school.
+If you are concerned about a child's welfare, please record your concern, and any observations or conversation heard, and report to one of the DSL's as soon as possible on your return to school.
 Do NOT conduct your own investigation.

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to one of the CPLOs in confidence, who will refer the matter to the Headteacher (or the Chair of the Safeguarding Committee if the concern relates to the Headteacher) who will consider what action to take.
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to one of the DSL's in confidence, who will refer the matter to the Headteacher (or the Chair of Governors) if the concern relates to the Headteacher) who will consider what action to take.
+This is in line with the school Child Protection and Safeguarding Policy and Whistleblowing Policy